 Happy endings aren't what we expect

 It's easy to get caught up in our ideas of what the future should bring and how life should turn out the way we want it to.
-We never know what's right around the corner waiting for us, and I mean that in a good way - not a terrifying, lock ourselves up because we're afraid of what may occur.
-No matter if you set out goals to achieve, or go with the flow of life's agenda, the outcomes of our dreams can never be pinpointed to perfection.
+We never know what's around the corner waiting for us.
+No matter if you set goals to achieve, or go with the flow of life's agenda, the outcomes of our dreams can never be pinpointed to perfection.
 Happy endings aren't always what we expect.
 Sometimes we get something even better than we could have ever imagined.

 Take it from Emma Swan: Remove the real world from the girl, but that doesn't mean she's automatically going to believe in fairytales.
 At least not right away.
 Thankfully, in our world, magic doesn't come with the same kind of price it does in Storybrooke and the Enchanted Forest.
 But, magic is out there.
 Goodness exists - just not in the ways we expect from the fairytales we grew up with.
 Fairy godmothers are everywhere if we just keep our eyes open; they just might not carry a wand and singing "Bippity Boppity Boo!"
 It may be a stranger who leaves us a bigger tip, someone who recognizes when we our in pain and helps us, or a beautiful sunset that captivates our attention.
 If we look at our daily lives and the little gifts we are given, straw is turned into gold every day.

 True love is worth fighting for